Fast Kernel Approximations for Latent Force Models and Convolved Multiple-Output Gaussian processes: INTRODUCTION

 In this work, we use random Fourier features (RFF) \citep{Rahimi:KFF:2007} to reduce the mathematical complexity of the expressions involved in the covariance functions of the LFM.
 In particular, we approximate the calculation of the EQ kernel, with a representation that involves its probability density via the Bochner's theorem.
 Such representation for the covariance of $k(\tau,\tau')$ transforms the double integral for $k_{f_d, f_{d'}} (t,t')$ into two separate integrals that can easily be solved using the Laplace or Fourier transforms.
 Once the inner integrals are solved (the integrals that depend on $\tau$ and $\tau'$), the remaining integral is solved using a Monte Carlo approximation with $S$ samples.
 The quality of the approximation of the cross-covariances $k_{f_d, f_{d'}} (t,t')$ will depend, then, on the number of samples $S$ used.
 Additionally, by representing the latent force model kernel using a sum of basis functions, we are able to reduce the computational complexity of inverting the $ND\times ND$ kernel matrix obtained from the multiple outputs, assuming that each output has $N$ data observations.

-Following a similar procedure, we also introduce a random Fourier feature approximation for the more general convolved multiple output Gaussian process kernel, a model that can be used for multiple-output with no particular known dynamics.
+Following a similar procedure, we also introduce a random Fourier feature approximation for the more general convolved multiple output Gaussian process kernel, a model that can be used for multiple-output with no parti\-cular known dynamics.

-\section{Latent force models}
+\section{LATENT FORCE MODELS}

 Latent force models are Gaussian processes for multiple outputs with the characteristic that their covariance function involves ordinary or partial differential equations.
 In particular, LFMs assume that each output $\{f_d(t)\}_{d=1}^D$ can be described using